crypto-willie/PATIML/README.md

 17)  Apply!  then Enable!
 Apply Again!
 Hit Train!

 18)  Copy new ConnerMLTRAIN_eeeecddefgks????.csv name only.
 Name needs to match!
 You are re-using tweak version in documents just change name.
 Delete it or save new ConnerMLTRAIN_???.csv version in PATIResources folder.
 There needs to be 2 ConnerMLTRAIN_eeeecddefgks????.csv  with different names in PATIResources Folder when you finish!
 Copy & paste new tweak version into PATIResources Folder.
+If you see 2, your good!
 Hit train!

 19)  Training Done!
 Export Orginal Model!